 Tel: +44 (0)24765 23419

 I received my PhD in Political Science in 2010.
 Before joining PAIS in January 2017, I worked as a visiting Assistant Professor at Duke University and as Assistant Professor at Sabancı University, Istanbul.
 My main research interests include the dynamics and social, political and economic consequences of civil conflicts as well as formal, experimental and empirical analyses of political and economic behavior.
 I am the principal investigator of the ERC starting grant project EXPOVIBE: Exposure to Political Violence and Individual Behavior, aka "The Project".
 EXPOVIBE explores the individual level effects of being exposed to political violence in a civil conflict context.
 Please visit the project website for more information.

-I am a network professor at Sabancı University, Istanbul.
+I am a network professor at Sabancı UniversityLink opens in a new window, Istanbul.

 - Introduction to the Special Issue "Reflections on the post COVID-19 World", with Raul Caruso, Peace Economics, Peace Science and Public Policy, September 2020, 26(3).